31 Movies Like The Wrestler (2008)

 Staff & contributors

 Chasing the feel of watching The Wrestler ?
-Here are the movies we recommend you watch after The Wrestler (2008).
+Here are the movies we recommend you watch right after.

 In 2008, legendary and controversial director Darren Aronofsky delivered yet another unforgettable allegory, starring Mickey Rourke as Randy "The Ram" Robinson, an aging professional wrestler long past his prime, who is struggling to retain a sense of identity, purpose, and dignity later in life.
 Rourke, who worked as a professional boxer in his 90s and, like his protagonist, almost hung his hat at the time the movie was shot, delivers a once-in-a-lifetime performance that rightly earned him a Golden Globe.
 Everybody talked about this movie when it came out!
 Marisa Tomei's performance, who plays the mid-40s stripper The Ram pursues a serious relationship with, was also deemed iconic by some critics.
 Shot on 16mm film, The Wrestler's cinematography, like its acting, feels incredibly raw, intimate, and realistic.
 It is essentially about bouncing back, making amends, and growing old and features acting performances that will be remembered for a long time.
 One for the books!